MA in Counselling

 Samantha applies well-established methods of therapy to help individuals and familes of all ages get to where they want to be.
 Samantha has training in Emotionally Focused Therapy, Cognitive Behavioural Therapy, and Narrative Therapy.

-Shelby is a registered social worker with the Alberta College of Social Workers, and is covered as a counsellor under most EFAP insurance.
-Shelby recently graduated from the Master of Social Work, health focused program at the University of Waterloo.
-Shelby also holds Bachelor of Social Work and Bachelor of Arts (Psychology) degrees from the University of Calgary and University of Lethbridge, respectively.
+Shelby is a registered social worker with the Alberta College of Social Workers and is covered under most EFAP insurance providers.
+Shelby has a Master of Social Work degree from the University of Waterloo, along with Bachelor of Social Work and Bachelor of Arts (Psychology) degrees from the University of Calgary and University of Lethbridge, respectively.
 She has additional training in working with those who have experienced trauma and is currently completing a Trauma Certificate with Wilfrid Laurier University.
 Shelby has completed Level 1 Gottman Method Couples Therapy and is qualified to practice Eye Movement Desensitization and Reprocessing (EMDR) therapy.

-Shelby comes from a background working as an addiction and mental health counsellor for youth and their families, supporting adults with developmental disabilities, along with several years working for the public service.
+Shelby’s professional background includes working as an addiction and mental health counsellor, supporting adults with developmental disabilities, and several years working for the public service.